 Established in 1987, Atlanta Photography Group (APG) is an artist-initiated 501(c)(3) nonprofit membership organization providing opportunities and support to the fine art photography community.

-APG hosts critiques, discussions and meetings every month at the gallery.
-These monthly meetings provide members with opportunities to receive valuable feedback on their work, discuss photography with their peers, and increase their knowledge of the photographic medium.
+APG hosts project reviews, discussions, meetings, and workshops every month at the gallery, providing members with opportunities to receive valuable feedback on their work, discuss photography with their peers, and increase their knowledge of the medium.

 Online Project Reviews: Project reviews with internationally recognized reviewers.
 Click here for more information and to view upcoming Project Reviews.

 Workshops: Ongoing courses designed to provide photographic artists with the essential knowledge and tools to succeed in their professional and creative practices.
 Click here for upcoming Workshops.